Highlights

 UAE

-Need to watch "James May: The Reassembler" on your TV or mobile device at home?
-Searching for a streaming service to buy, rent, download, or stream the documentary TV series via subscription can be a challenge, so we here at Moviefone want to take the pressure off.
+Looking to watch "James May: The Reassembler" in the comfort of your own home?
+Searching for a streaming service to buy, rent, download, or binge the documentary TV series via subscription can be a challenge, so we here at Moviefone want to do the work for you.

-We've listed a number of streaming and cable services – including rental, purchase, and subscription options – along with the availability of "James May: The Reassembler" on each platform.
-Now, before we get into the nitty-gritty of how you can watch "James May: The Reassembler" right now, here are some specifics about the BBC Four show.
+We've compiled a list of streaming and cable services – including rental, purchase, and subscription options – along with the availability of "James May: The Reassembler" on each platform.
+Now, before we get into the ways and means of how you can watch "James May: The Reassembler" right now, here are some particulars about the BBC Four show.

-Want to know what the show's about?
+Interested in knowing what the series is about?
 Here’s the plot: "When we look around our homes, sheds and garages we see an array of household objects that with one click of a button or twist of a knob will spring to life, and - most of the time - do exactly what we want them to.
 But how on earth do these objects work?
 To find out, James May (fuelled by endless cups of tea) heads into his workshop with thousands of little pieces to assemble some of our most beloved and recognisable objects from scratch to see what it actually takes to get them to work."

-"James May: The Reassembler" is currently available to stream via subscription, rental, or purchase on Plex Channel, Plex, Amazon Video, Tubi TV, and The Roku Channel .
+"James May: The Reassembler" is currently available to stream via subscription, rental, or purchase on The Roku Channel, Plex Channel, Plex, Prime Video, and Tubi TV .